JWK set settings for an Authlete service

 Registering the JWK set via Authlete API

-You can use Authlete’s service management APIs to register the JWK set instead of using the Web console described above.
-The following example illustrates how to make a request to /service/update API to specify the JWK set as a value of “jwks” key.
+You can also use Authlete’s service management APIs to register the JWK set instead of using the Web console.
+The following example illustrates how to make a request to the /service/update API to specify the JWK set as a value of “jwks” key.
+Updating service settings requires an organization access token.

 1. Get configuration data about the target service

-Use /service/get API to retrieve the configuration data of the service.
+Use the /service/get API to retrieve the configuration data of the service.

 curl -s {Authlete API}/service/get/{Service API Key} \